Italy Votes In EU Election With Meloni Poised As Powerbroker - UrduPoint

 Most of the European Union's 27 member countries, including powerhouses France and Germany, go to the polls on Sunday, the final day, with projected overall results due late that evening.

+The first polling stations have already opened in the French Pacific territory of New Caledonia, the site of deadly rioting this month.

-The ballot in Italy -- the EU's third-biggest economy with 76 of the 720 seats in the new parliament -- could have major consequences.
+The two-day ballot in Italy -- the EU's third-largest economy with 76 of 720 seats in the new parliament -- could have big consequences.

-Meloni was expected to cast her ballot in her Rome constituency where temperatures were set to hit a sweltering 35 degrees Celsius (95 degrees Fahrenheit).
+Meloni cast her vote in her Rome constituency, under sweltering late spring temperatures, telling reporters that the EU contest "will shape the next five years".

 Polls suggest Meloni's Brothers of Italy party could win with 27 percent of the vote -- more than quadrupling its score from 2019 -- amid a broader surge of far-right groups across the bloc.